 - 1 tablespoon whole flax seeds

-- Egg Whites and ¼ tsp lemon juice in mixer
+- Add the egg Whites and 1/4 tsp lemon juice into the mixer

 - 1 tbsp apple cider vinegar